rpandey1234/AlgorithmHelper/_posts/2017-02-12-concurrency.md

 problem is called a **race condition**.

 The solution is to use a **lock**.
 Locks are objects which limit the access to a piece of memory.
 Without getting too deeply into the variety of locks, one of the common types of locks is called a **mutex**.
-Mutexes establishes the rule that only the thread which locks a piece of memory can unlock it.
+Mutexes establish the rule that only the thread which locks a piece of memory can unlock it.

 We can remove the race condition within our code by modifying it as follows:

 ```
 func Increment(x, mutex) {
   mutex.Lock(x)